doimiod/github-visualisation/README.md

 # github-visualisation

 For github visualisation assignment, plese go to the folder called project.
 Then, there are three codes, app.js, index.html and style.css.
-To run the code, please open the
+To run the code, please downlad that folder and open the index.html.
+Then, please type user name and push submmit button.
+It can be seen that there are user's basic information, such as name or workplace.
+Furthermore, for languages and commmits information, please zoom in/out the screen.
+Then it is visible.(I added a video demonstrating how to see languages and commmits information.
+If you can not see that information, please watch the video.)